Sheryl Swoopes: Personal life

-Swoopes was married from June 1995 to 1999 to her high school sweetheart, with whom she has one son, Jordan Eric Jackson (b.
-1997).
+Swoopes was married from June 1995 to 1999 to her high-school sweetheart, Eric Jackson.
+The two have a son, Jordan Eric Jackson (b.
+1997), named after Michael Jordan.
+Jordan Jackson, who was born some two months before his mother's WNBA debut, is also a basketball player and in 2024, wearing his Maine Celtics uniform with the same number 22 Sheryl wore during her career, won the G League's dunk contest.

 In October 2005, Swoopes announced she was gay, becoming one of the highest-profile athletes in a team sport to do so publicly.
-Swoopes said, "it doesn't change who I am.
+Swoopes statedIt doesn't change who I am.
 I can't help who I fall in love with.
-No one can. ...
+No one can.
 Discovering I'm gay just sort of happened much later in life.
 Being intimate with [Alisa] or any other woman never entered my mind.
 At the same time, I'm a firm believer that when you fall in love with somebody, you can't control that."

+In 2016, she was named an LGBT History Month Icon by the Equality Forum.
 She and her partner, former basketball player and Houston Comets assistant coach Alisa Scott, together raised Swoopes' son.

-The couple broke up in 2011.
-Later that year, Swoopes got engaged to Chris Unclesho, a longtime male friend; the couple wed after a long engagement on July 21, 2017.
+The couple separated in 2011.
+Later that year, Swoopes got engaged to Chris Unclesho, a longtime male friend.
+After a long engagement, the couple wed on July 21, 2017.